-Building CLIs with Click
+Building Command-Line Interfaces with Click in Python

 Click is a Python library for building command-line interfaces.
 It handles the boring parts — option parsing, help generation, error handling — so you can focus on what your tool actually does.
 You write decorators, Click handles the wiring.